Condensation, damp, and mould: what’s the difference and how do you get rid of them?

 Signs of mould

 Mildew is a type of fungus that is often found in bathrooms and cellars.
-It’s typically white with a fluffy appearance and can be easily wiped away with an over-the-counter cleaning product.
+It’s typically white with a fluffy appearance.

 How to get rid of mould

-If you decide to treat mould yourself, make sure you wear protective googles, rubber gloves and a facemask to protect you from the mould spores.
+If you decide to treat mould yourself, make sure you wear protective goggles, rubber gloves and a facemask to protect you from the mould spores.

-And, if mould has affected your carpets, and can’t be removed, it may be best to rip them out and throw them away altogether.
+If mould has affected your carpets and can’t be removed, it may be best to rip them out and throw them away altogether.

 Does home insurance cover mould?